 What does your sleeping position mean?

 Some people believe your preferred sleeping position can be tied to your personality or mental health.
 For example, sleeping curled up in the fetal position could be seen as an indicator of vulnerability, and the list goes on.
 We’ll note here that this is not an exact science and does not have any data to back it up.

 Is sleeping on your stomach bad?

-While I wouldn’t classify it as “bad” per say, stomach sleeping is definitely not the healthiest way to snooze.
-Why?
-Because this position puts unnecessary tension and strain on the neck and lower back, but it can also exacerbate the symptoms of sleep apnea.
+Stomach sleeping is not typically considered the healthiest way to snooze.
+Not only does this position put unnecessary tension and strain on the neck and lower back, but it can also exacerbate the symptoms of sleep apnea.